-The district shall calculate its eligibility by completion of the Form SAB 50-03.
+The district shall calculate its modernization eligibility for each school site with the completion of the Form SAB 50-03.
 The eligibility determination may be made by either identifying all classrooms on the site pursuant to (a) or by the identification of all square footage on the site pursuant to (b), as follows:

-- (a) Identify all classrooms at the school site that would have been included in the Gross Classroom Inventory pursuant to Section 1859.31 that are: - (1) Permanent and at least 25 years old and not previously modernized with State funds. - (2) Portable and at least 20 years old and not previously modernized with State funds. - (3) The remaining classrooms not reported in (1) or (2) above. - (b) Identify all square footage at the school site that is: - (1) Permanent area and at least 25 years old and not previously modernized with State funds. - (2) Portable classroom area and at least 20 years old and not previously modernized with State funds. - (3) The remaining square footage on the site not reported in (1) or (2) above.
+- (a) Identify all classrooms at the school site that would have been included in the Gross Classroom Inventory pursuant to Section 1859.31 that are: - (1) Permanent and at least 25 years old. - (2) Portable and at least 20 years old. - (3) The remaining classrooms not reported in (1) or (2) above. - (b) Identify all square footage at the school site that is: - (1) Permanent area and at least 25 years old. - (2) Portable classroom area and at least 20 years old. - (3) The remaining square footage on the site not reported in (1) or (2) above.

-The age of the classroom or square footage shall be based on the date the district submitted the application for an eligibility determination to the OPSC.
+The age of the classroom or square footage shall begin 12 months after the plans for the building were approved by the DSA; or in the case of permanent or portable classrooms that were previously modernized with State funds or rehabilitated under the Charter School Facilities Program, the 25/20 year period shall begin on the date of its previous apportionment.
 For purposes of identifying square footage at a school site, include the total enclosed exterior square footage of the school buildings.
 For multilevel buildings, include the square footage at each level.